informed-governance-project/NISINP/docs/ui_administrator.rst

 Access to the administrator page
 -----------------------------------

 The following roles have access to the administrator interface:

-- PlatformAdmin : create regulation, regulators, certs
+- PlatformAdmin : create regulation, regulators, observers
 - RegulatorAdmin : create the workflows for incidents, RegulatorUser for its regulator
 - RegulatorUser : create companies
 - OperatorAdmin : create OperatorUser for its company
-- CertAdmin : create CertUser for its CERT
+- ObserverAdmin : create ObserverUser for its Observer entity

 .. figure:: _static/ui_admin_overview.png
    :alt: admin page.